pattonsgirl/Spring2021-CEG2350/Labs/Lab03/README.md

 See [Remaking your AWS Educate environment](../../..) for instructions.

 1. Go to the folder in which you cloned your Git repository for this course.
+   - Path of `/home/ubuntu/spring2021-ceg2350-YOURGITHUBUSERNAME/` OR `/home/ubuntu/git/spring2021-ceg2350-YOURGITHUBUSERNAME/` depending on your setup
 2. Create a directory called `Lab03`
+   - Path of `/home/ubuntu/spring2021-ceg2350-YOURGITHUBUSERNAME/Lab03` OR `/home/ubuntu/git/spring2021-ceg2350-YOURGITHUBUSERNAME/Lab03` depending on your setup
 3. In this directory, create a file called `README.md`
 4. This `README.md` file is where you will put your answers to this lab.
-I recommend creating two connections to your Linux AWS system for ease of use.
+I recommend creating two connections to your Linux AWS so you can keep the `README.md` file open while you expirement with the lab.
    - At the top of the file please enter your personal details as follows:

 ```